nuejs/nue/packages/www/docs/nueglow.md

 # Nueglow: CSS first syntax highlighting
 Nueglow is syntax highlighting that works with your design system.
-Instead of forcing predefined themes, it generates semantic HTML that your CSS can style.
-One lightweight highlighter for all languages.
+Itt generates semantic HTML that your CSS can style.
+One minuscule highlighter for all languages.

 [image.large]
   caption: 30+ languages highlighted.
 Click for standalone demo.